PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer_error_test_issue_2.md

 )
 ```

-With this fix, the `apply` method will raise a `ValueError` if the `raw` parameter is `False` when using the cython engine.
-This will ensure that the test case `test_groupby_rolling` passes without affecting other successful tests.
+The modification involves adding an additional if statement for the "numba" engine, where we define a new apply_func that calls the original func with the raw=True argument.
+This allows the apply function to pass the raw argument to the rolling method.